Global Study Programs Offered

 Offered over winter and summer terms, our job shadow program allows students to learn more about various professions, receive career-related advice, and reflect on the ways in which their education can prepare them for life after college.
 Sign up to host a student for a one or two day job shadowing experience that is convenient for both you and the student.

-Offer an internship during UD’s fall/spring semesters or during summer break.
+Offer an internship during UD’s winter/fall/spring semesters or during summer break.
 The experience will help to expose a student to a career area of interest and will provide you with an eager intern to assist with projects.

 By becoming a UD Athlete Internship host, you can connect with the university, see your professional experience in a new light and make a direct and positive impact on the professional development of young student athletes.
 In addition, your organization can benefit from the additional exposure and the unique values that student-athletes bring to the workforce.